Patrick Cantlay Betting Profile: The Sentry - PGA TOUR

 Cantlay's Best Finishes

-- Cantlay participated in 19 tournaments last season, securing seven finishes in the top five and earning eight top-10 finishes.
+- Last season Cantlay played 19 tournaments, earning seven top-five finishes and collecting eight finishes in the top 10.

-- Last season Cantlay had his best performance at the FedEx St. Jude Championship, where he finished second with a score of -34 (four shots back of the winner).
+- Last season Cantlay put up his best performance at the FedEx St. Jude Championship at TPC Southwind.
+He shot -34 and finished second (four shots back of the winner).

-- With 1443 points last season, Cantlay ranked 13th in the FedExCup standings.
+- Cantlay collected 1443 points last season, placing 13th in the FedExCup standings.

 Cantlay's Strokes Gained Rankings